cthomas88/python-for-beginners/strings.md

 You can also use single quotations to define a string, it doesn't matter:

 <pre><code>another_string = 'I am also a valid string!'</code></pre>

+## What if I need to include an apostrophe or quotation marks within my string?

+Sometimes your string may need to include an apostrophe or quotation marks, and so you need to tell Python when to ignore such punctuation.
+The following code will produce an error, because Python will attempt to end the string prematurely: